Field of Study

 Students should have a strong knowledge of the content from Arabic II in order to continue to a higher level in learning the language.
 They should also dedicate time both in and outside of class to studying vocabulary and grammar rules as well as practicing writing paragraphs on a given topic.
 It is highly recommend that students complete all assignments on time according to the course calendar.
 Students need a quiet environment to complete the speaking and listening assignments, as well as access to a phone to contact the instructor for oral quizzes and any kind of assistance.

 Students will need to dedicate 6-10 hours to studying the material, practicing writing, and learning the vocabulary on a weekly basis.
-Following successful completion of this course, students will be prepared to take Arabic 2 or Arabic 3 in college.
+Following successful completion of this course, students will be prepared to take Arabic II or Arabic III in college.

 - Successful completion of Arabic II (recommended course grade “C” and above).
 Students should have a strong foundation in all learning areas such as writing, speaking, reading and comprehension of Arabic.